Unit 2 - Practice Quiz

 5 If two word vectors have a cosine similarity of 1, what does this imply?

-A. The words are unrelated
+A. The vectors are orthogonal

 B. The words represent opposite meanings

-C. The vectors point in exactly the same direction
+D. The vectors point in exactly the same direction

 6 Which architecture predicts the surrounding words given a center word?